OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 > [!TIP]
 > Before you attempt to complete this quick start, review [Enable single sign-on for Office Add-ins](../develop/sso-in-office-add-ins.md) to learn basic concepts about SSO in Office Add-ins.

 The Yeoman generator simplifies the process of creating an SSO add-in, by automating the steps required to configure SSO within Azure and generating the code that's necessary for an add-in to use SSO.
-For detailed information about how to manually complete the steps that the Yeoman generator automates, see the [Create a Node.js Office Add-in that uses single sign-on](../develop/create-sso-office-add-ins-nodejs.md) tutorial.
+For a detailed walkthrough that describes how to manually complete the steps that the Yeoman generator automates, see the [Create a Node.js Office Add-in that uses single sign-on](../develop/create-sso-office-add-ins-nodejs.md) tutorial.

 ## Prerequisites